Friday, July 4, 2025

 Liza’s pixie face, pert nose, jet-black hair, those dark-brown almond eyes that were always smiling.
 She captivated me.

 For whatever reason, Liza thought I liked her friend Rose.
 Whenever they were in Triage, she would send my ambulance crew to Rose.
-It was starting to be awkward since I suspected that Rose liked my partner instead.
+It was starting to become awkward, as I suspected that Rose liked my partner instead.

 But I held off from pursuing Liza, mainly because I was tongue-tied in front of her.
 This giant Finn was intimidated by this tiny dynamo.